De Rham-Betti classes with coefficients: Introduction

-\paragraph{\textbf{De\,Rham--Betti classes on hyper-K\"ahler varieties}} Let $X$ be a hyper-K\"ahler variety over~$\overline \Q$.
-The analytic subgroup theorem for abelian motives with $\overline \Q$--coefficients (in the form of Theorem~\ref{T:dRB1A-barQ}) together with the Kuga--Satake correspondence implies that $\overline \Q$-de\,Rham--Betti classes in $\HH_\dRB^2(X,\overline \Q(1))$ are $\overline \Q$-algebraic\,; see Proposition~\ref{P:BC}.
-A hyper-K\"ahler variety will be said to be \emph{of known deformation type} if its analytification is deformation equivalent to the Hilbert scheme of points on a K3 surface, a generalized Kummer variety, or one of O'Grady's two sporadic examples (all of these do satisfy $b_2>3$).
-Using Theorem~\ref{T:main-dRBisometry}, we obtain the following.
+A hyper-K\"ahler variety will be said to be \emph{of known deformation type} if its analytification is deformation equivalent to the Hilbert scheme of points on a K3 surface, a generalized Kummer variety, or one of O'Grady's two sporadic examples (all of these have second Betti number larger than 3).
+Building on Theorem~\ref{T:main-dRBisometry}, we obtain the following.